ncliffor/capstonedraft/README.md

-HTML only rough draft for capstone project
+A barebones, HTML only rough draft for initial layout and styling framework for the final capstone project.